TwoRavens/two-ravens-deploy/gce-eventdata/README.md

 1. Press the "return" key to execute the auto-added line.
 Usually something like this:
     - `gcloud container clusters get-credentials cluster-1 --zone us-central1-a --project raven2-186120`

-## Create the eventdata "Deployment"
+## Create the eventdata Pod and Service

 - Run these steps from the Terminal (previous step).
 These steps pull the appropriate Docker images (nginx, python server, rook server) from Docker hub